 Individual Appetizer Recipe Ideas

-If you really want to bring a dip, try this cute 7-layer dip in individual serving cups.
+Try this cute 7-layer dip in individual serving cups.

 Pigs in a blanket are a favorite with kids and adults.
 To make your recipe go further, try these small versions instead.